Shaswat464/Employee-Performance-Analysis-IABAC-/README.md

 The dataset consists of Categorical data and Numerical data.
 The Target variable consist of ordinal data, so this is a classification problem.The multiple machine learning model used in this project is Support vector classifier, Random forest classifier, XgBoost, Decision Tree & Artifical neural network[Multilayer percepton]. from above all models Artifical neural network[Multilayer percepton] predicts higher accuracy 100%.

+One of the important goal of this project is to find the important feature affecting the performance rating.
+The important features were predicted using the machine learning model feature importance technique.
+The main technique used in the preprocessing data using the Mannual & Frequency encoding method to convert the string - categorical data into numerical data, because, Most of machine learning methods are based on numerical methods where strings are not supportive.
+The overall project was performed and achieved the goals by using the machine learning model and visualization techniques.